 At 15, I encountered the power of art after the tragic and untimely death of my best friend, Lanie.
 I was in turmoil, but it brought me painting as a path to overcome my loss and confusion.
 Convinced of its value, I worked diligently over the course of 14 years to share the joy, healing, and community art can bring through social initiatives, exhibitions, publications, festivals, and maintaining my own studio practice.

 However, I continued to run into a problem that seemed to be unique to my pursuits.
-There was a wall built by art-world culture and customs that separated the joys art from the audience.
-(I'm sure you are familiar with overly academic images accompanied by a "Do Not Touch" sign, or how it is generally frowned upon to break out your own paint set in the middle of an art opening.)
+There was a wall built by art-world culture and customs that separated the joys of art from the audience.
+I'm sure you are familiar with overly academic images accompanied by a "Do Not Touch" sign, or how it is generally frowned upon to break out your own paint set in the middle of an art opening.
 Music fans can sing along loudly to their favorite entertainers at concerts and laugh at their favorite comedians, but where was the visual art equivalent?
 How can art lovers "paint and draw" along with their favorite contemporary artists?
-How can everyone take part in the life improving qualities that contemporary artists are exploring?
+How can everyone take part in the life-improving qualities that contemporary artists are exploring?

 Gandy Creative, LLC